 - Premium Memberships

-- Launched In: 2005
+- Launched in: 2005

 - Founders: Jawed Karim, Steve Chen, and Chad Hurley